songweizhi/Binning_refiner/README.md

 1. Accepted bin file extensions include 'fa', 'fas' or 'fasta'.
 All input bins in the same folder must have the same extension.

 1. Binning_refiner scripts are implemented in python3, please use python3 instead of python.

-These scripts have been transferred to my scratch on Katana (/srv/scratch/z5039045/Binning_refiner), you can call it directly from my home directory(for Katana users).
-Any updates or bug-fix will be synchronized to this folder at first time.
+1. For Katana users from UNSW, a specilized manual was prepared and placed in doc/manual.

         # For help: